swallowcamel/nancywiki/Building-Nancy-on-Mono.md

 ## Setting up the development environment
 We have been using Mono 2.10.2, anything earlier produces build errors.
-The version of MonoDevelop that we have been using is the 2.6 Beta 3 build.
+The version of MonoDevelop that we have been using is the 2.6 build.
 The instructions are the same for both Linux and OS X installations.

 ## Third-party dependencies
 NDjango is built using F#, so in order to compile and execute the NDjango engine you will need to have F# and the [FSharp PowerPack](http://fsharppowerpack.codeplex.com) installed.
 If you are running Mono on Linux, you will have to also install the _fsharp_ package, but if you are running on OSX no extra step is needed because F# is bundled in the Mono 2.10.2 installation package for OSX.